WCoder007/WCoder007/README.md

-### Hola Amigos 👋
+<h3 align="center"> Hola Amigos 👋 </h3>
+<h3 align="center"> Niveditha N </h3>

 ### Niveditha here!
 ---
-I'm a Computer Science sophomore focused on developing useful solutions to meet changing business and customer demands.
+I'm a Computer Science Sophomore focused on developing useful solutions to meet changing business and customer demands.
 Always curious and has an insatiable thirst to learn new things and explore more domains.
 A firm believer of "Do and learn".

 - 🔭 I’m currently working on : SeeSo
 - 🌱 I’m currently learning : Flutter/Dart